dev4press/debugpress/readme.txt

 * Debug Log (load content on demand from WordPress 'debug.log')

 = SQL Queries =
 This panel lists all the queries WordPress has run, and it allows you to order the queries by execution order or length of execution, and all queries can be filtered by the query type, database table it targets or the WordPress function that called it.
-Every query displays the the execution time, order, caller functions stack and fully formatted SQL query that is easy to read.
+Every query displays the execution time, order, caller functions stack and fully formatted SQL query that is easy to read.

 = PHP and WordPress Errors =
 Plugin has 3 panels dedicated to showing PHP and WordPress errors and warnings.
 Plugin captures this information during the page load, and it shows full debug trace as returned by the PHP debug tracing function.